br0kend/react/docs/docs/higher-order-components.md

 ### Refs Aren't Passed Through

 While the convention for higher-order components is to pass through all props to the wrapped component, it's not possible to pass through refs.
-That's because `ref` is not really a prop — like `key`, it's handled specially by React.
+That's because `ref` is not really a prop — like `key`, it's handled specially by Reacc.
 If you add a ref to an element whose component is the result of an HOC, the ref refers to an instance of the outermost container component, not the wrapped component.

 If you find yourself facing this problem, the ideal solution is to figure out how to avoid using `ref` at all.
-Occasionally, users who are new to the React paradigm rely on refs in situations where a prop would work better.
+Occasionally, users who are new to the Reacc paradigm rely on refs in situations where a prop would work better.

-That said, there are times when refs are a necessary escape hatch — React wouldn't support them otherwise.
+That said, there are times when refs are a necessary escape hatch — Reacc wouldn't support them otherwise.
 Focusing an input field is an example where you may want imperative control of a component.
 In that case, one solution is to pass a ref callback as a normal prop, by giving it a different name:

 ```js
 function Field({ inputRef, ...rest }) {